in 1994, for Carol

 When a woman is in love, her body is a river.

 Her scent is taken up as breath into magnolia trees.

 his right eye open.

 Begins the long process of leaving me behind,

 Everything my eyes see will die.

-Everything my hands take hold of will be torn from them.
+Everything these hands take hold is torn from them.

 Tomorrow the world will say, “Get out.”

 Still I am carried into the valley between Carol’s breasts

 where a salty stream of sweat is washing me.